 Although it is widely accepted that dopamine is important for reward value-related behaviors, accumulating evidence suggests that dopamine neurons are more diverse than previously thought.
 To study the diversity of dopamine neurons, we first examined the monosynaptic inputs of subpopulations of dopamine neurons with different projection targets.
 In this anatomical study, we found that dopamine neurons projecting to the tail of the striatum (TS) are anatomically unique.
-In a follow-up study, we systematically examined the activity of dopamine axons in the striatum, and found that dopamine axons in TS monotonically signal intensity of external stimuli, unlike dopamine axons in other striatal regions.
-Further, we found that TS-projecting dopamine neurons are important for threat avoidance in binary choice task and naturalistic novelty exploration.
-These studies contributed to the broad fields in three points.
-First, we provided important resources for the community, such as a list of the inputs and activity patterns of dopamine subpopulations with different projection targets.
-Second, we indicated that there could be a clear distinction between dopamine functions in different regions of the striatum – especially in TS.
-Third, the results changed the way we connect the role of dopamine with normal and abnormal conditions; our results suggest that not only the absolute amount of dopamine, but balance between different dopamine systems is important for normal behaviors.
+In a follow-up study, we systematically examined the activity of dopamine axons in the striatum, and found that dopamine axons in TS monotonically signal stimulus salience, unlike dopamine axons in other striatal regions.
+Further, we found that TS-projecting dopamine neurons are important for threat avoidance.
+Our results suggest that not only the absolute amount of dopamine, but balance between different dopamine systems, is important for normal behaviors.

 Menegas, W., Bergan, J.F., Ogawa, S.K., Isogai, Y., Umadevi Venkataraju, K., Osten P., Uchida, N., Watabe-Uchida, M. (2015) Dopamine neurons projecting to the posterior striatum form an anatomically distinct subclass. eLife, 4, e10032.
 PMCID: PMC4598831

-Dopamine is important for normal behaviors, and the abnormal regulation of dopamine is related to many psychiatric conditions.
-To understand the neural circuits that regulate dopamine neurons, we established a systematic method for labelling brain-wide monosynaptic inputs to genetically-specified populations of neurons using a modified rabies virus.
-With this tool, we mapped and quantified all monosynaptic inputs to dopamine neurons residing in either the ventral tegmental area (VTA) or the substantia nigra compacta (SNc).
-This study has become foundational for the study of dopamine across many fields because it provides a solid anatomical basis to understand regulation of dopamine.
-We then combined the aforementioned tracing method using rabies with optogenetic cell type identification in behaving mice, and mapped the activity of monosynaptic inputs to midbrain dopamine neurons.
-This study of input activity showed that information is mixed and distributed across regions in monosynaptic inputs to dopamine neurons and thus challenged the classical view that reward prediction error is computed by simple subtraction at one synaptic level.
+Dopamine is important for various behaviors such as decision-making, learning and movement.
+Abnormal regulation of dopamine is related to many psychiatric conditions.
+To understand the neural circuits that regulate dopamine neurons, we systematically mapped monosynaptic inputs to dopamine neurons in the entire brain.
+We then combined the tracing method with optogenetic cell type identification in behaving mice, and mapped the activity of monosynaptic inputs to midbrain dopamine neurons.
+This study of input activity showed that information is mixed and distributed across regions in monosynaptic inputs to dopamine neurons and thus challenged the classical view that dopamine signals are simply computed at one synaptic level.
+Finding distributed inputs to dopamine neurons, we turned to population inputs to dopamine neurons.
+Because most inputs to dopamine neurons are activated by reward and reward-predicting cues, we focused on glutamate inputs to dopamine neurons and found that population activity of glutamate inputs contain information for prediction error of reward including reward omission, but not for negative value of aversive events.
 Together, these studies revised models about the regulation of dopamine neurons.

 Watabe-Uchida, M., Zhu, L., Ogawa, S. K., Vamanrao, A., Uchida, N. (2012) Whole-brain mapping of direct inputs to midbrain dopamine neurons.
 Neuron, 74: 858-873.